The 20 Best Hereditary Ataxia Doctors in Switzerland

 Basel, BS, CH

-Michelle Krishnan practices in Basel, Switzerland.
+Michelle Krishnan practices practicing medicine in Basel, Switzerland.
 Ms. Krishnan is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-Her top areas of expertise are Angelman Syndrome, Friedreich Ataxia, Spinocerebellar Ataxia, and Hereditary Ataxia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Angelman Syndrome, Friedreich Ataxia, Spinocerebellar Ataxia, and Hereditary Ataxia.

 Experienced in Hereditary Ataxia